BurlapTV/Stuff-I-Recommend/README.md

 The Federalist Papers | Alexander Hamilton, James Madison, John Jay Industrial Society and Its Future | Theodore J. Kaczynski Two Treatises of Government | John Locke
-With the Old Breed | Eugene Sledge
+The Heart of the Buddha's Teaching | Thich Nhat Hanh With the Old Breed | Eugene Sledge
 American Psycho | Bret Easton Ellis